hexereii/BerryHUD/alternatives for berryhud/README (Alternatives list).txt

 **Moves ammo & HP towards the crosshair, changes some fonts, moves Player model to the right side of the screen rather than left****
 To implement properly, take the folders out of 'FatKitten Edition' & drag them into your main 'hexhud' folder.
 It will ask if you want to replace files, say Yes!

-HL version - customizations, resource/ui/alternative/Scoreboard_12v12
-STILL WIP, NOT FUNCTIONAL IN THIS VERSION!

 4 by 3 version
 **If you don't use widescreen, this is for you!!**
 Just drag the resource folder into your main directory to the main folder & it will fix the main menu for you!!